 The St. Albert and Sturgeon Primary Care Network was established in 2006 to enhance the delivery of primary care services.
-PCN member physicians work with a health care team including nurses, pharmacists, mental health nurses, dietitians, social workers and other staff, to provide maternity to end-of-life care, focusing on treating illness, managing chronic conditions and maintaining wellness.
+PCN member physicians work with a healthcare team including nurses, pharmacists, mental health nurses, dietitians, social workers, and other staff to provide maternity to end-of-life care, focusing on treating illness, managing chronic conditions, and maintaining wellness.

 The St. Albert and Sturgeon PCN strives to be a leader in the community it serves by creating mutually beneficial relationships with key stakeholders.
 Through community partnerships, opportunities are leveraged to promote patient-centred service.